GWU-Advanced-OS/project-perhaps-iot/report.md

 ## Intro
-ThreadX is a deterministic, embedded RTOS created by Express Logic (acquired by Microsoft) that provides "preemption-threshold, priority inheritance, efficient timer management, fast software timers, picokernel design, event-chaining, and small size: minimal size on an ARM architecture processor is about 2 KB." [referenced from Wikipedia]( https://en.wikipedia.org/wiki/ThreadX)
+ThreadX is a deterministic, embedded RTOS created by Express Logic (acquired by Microsoft) that provides "preemption-threshold, priority inheritance, efficient timer management, fast software timers, picokernel design, event-chaining, and small size: minimal size on an ARM architecture processor is about 2 KB." [referenced from Wikipedia]( https://en.wikipedia.org/wiki/ThreadX).
 ThreadX as described by [Microsoft](https://docs.microsoft.com/en-us/azure/rtos/threadx/overview-threadx#azure-rtos-threadx-services): Azure RTOS ThreadX provides advanced scheduling, communication, synchronization, timer, memory management, and interrupt management facilities.
+It is important to note that ThreadX is a component of the larger Azure RTOS.

 ## Q1